 AGC: where having fun is the priority, relaxation the reason and playing golf the means.
 You may play golf as a Member or as a visitor (only BD7.500 a round), and we welcome players of any ability (we have a resident Professional to help you improve).
 AGC is located east of Awali village, about 30 minutes drive from Manama (the capital of Bahrain).

 The 6309 yard par-70 desert course of rock fairways and sand/oil greens, Clubhouse and all other facilities are maintained by Bapco, as a recreational outlet for its employees.
-However, Associate-Guest membership is available for non-Bapco employees.AGC is truly one for its members, run by the magnanimous voluntary efforts of its Committee.
-Surprisingly, the Clubhouse and terrace often lacks polite banter and genteel behaviour, especially at competition prize-givings.
-If we had a motto, perhaps it would be "AGC - for golfers who wish to play, rather than be seen to play".
+However, Associate-Guest membership is available for non-Bapco employees.AGC is truly one for its members, run by the magnanimous voluntary efforts of its Committee, prospering due to the commitment of Bapco, the generosity of our other Sponsors and the dedication of our staff.

-We believe our current site became fully operational during 1938, and so we enter the year of our 76th anniversary in 2014.
+We believe our current site became fully operational during 1938, and so we enter the year of our 77th anniversary in 2015.
 As an example of the Club's long history, we have records of the winners of our most impressive trophy, the Kingsbury Cup, all the way back to the 1938/39 season.

-The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous results and photos from the 51st Open Day 1 & Day 2).
-Hamad Mubarak Afnan became the Bahrain Open winner for the fifth time this season, 23 years after his first Open Championship win in 1991.
+The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous prize-winners and photos from the 51st Open Day 1 & Day 2).
+Hamad Mubarak Afnan became the Bahrain Open winner for the fifth time last season, 23 years after his first Open Championship win in 1991.
 The hole-by-hole scores (all players) are here.

 See the report, the detailed individual player results, all prize-winners , and photos for Day 1 & Day 2.